BrandenStoberReal/CareerCanvas/README.md

 - Partial use of Claude 3.7 for generating code comments.
 - Partial use of Claude 3.7 for formatting html-converted PDFs during export (JS, CSS, and HTML).
 - Partial use of Claude 3.7 for generating commit messages.
+- Use of Claude 3.7 for generating resume templates.
+- Use of Claude 3.7 for generating cover letter templates.